awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_ldap_client_side.md

 # Enable client\-side LDAPS using AWS Managed Microsoft AD<a name="ms_ad_ldap_client_side"></a>

 Client\-side LDAPS support in AWS Managed Microsoft AD encrypts communications between Microsoft Active Directory \(AD\) and AWS applications\.
-Examples of such applications include Amazon WorkSpaces, AWS SSO, Amazon QuickSight, and Amazon Chime\.
+Examples of such applications include WorkSpaces, AWS SSO, Amazon QuickSight, and Amazon Chime\.
 This encryption helps you to better protect your organization’s identity data and meet your security requirements\.

 ## Prerequisites<a name="ldap_client_side_prerequisites"></a>